 Closed Sales 35 24 +11

-South Miami delivered the largest volume surge in this report: 35 closings, up 45.8% from 24 in Q1 2025.
-That kind of buyer activity signals growing confidence in the area.
-The median sold price held near $1.37M with $/SF stable at $657, meaning more homes traded at consistent prices.
-Homes moved in 46 days with the seller discount holding steady at 6.2%.
-With 55 active listings and 16 pending contracts, South Miami's walkable streets and village feel continue to drive demand from buyers looking for single-family homes with character and location.
-This is a market that's found its footing and is attracting more activity, not less.
+South Miami posted the largest volume increase of any market in this report.
+Closings rose to 35, up 45.8% from 24 in Q1 2025.
+The median sold price held near $1.37M with $/SF stable at $657, so more homes traded at consistent prices.
+Homes moved in 46 days and the seller discount stayed at 6.2%.
+The 55 active listings and 16 pending contracts confirm sustained buyer interest from people drawn to the village feel and walkable streets, and the broader trend points to a market gaining activity rather than losing it.

 Explore the full South Miami guide